sindro.me

 openwrt-monitor in action

-Green bullet for arrivals, red for departures, room names in cyan.
+Green bullet for arrivals, red for departures, room names in cyan, RSSI values in the details.
 Pure stdlib, no dependencies, runs directly with python3.
-You can see Sara’s phone thrashing between office and livingroom in that screenshot — every few seconds.
-That’s before the TX power fix.

 Alarm Automation

 The original itch I was scratching: arm the alarm when everyone leaves.
 “Everyone” includes the housekeeper, who doesn’t have the HA companion app — her WiFi tracker is the only presence signal I have for her.
-The automation checks GPS zone for me and Sara and WiFi state for all three of us, treating unknown and unavailable as “not home” (because if the tracker has never reported, the person is definitely not confirmed inside):
+The automation checks WiFi state for all tracked people, treating unknown and unavailable as “not home” (because if the tracker has never reported, the person is definitely not confirmed inside):

 automation: